dbt-labs/docs.getdbt.com/website/blog/2024-05-17-synapse-best-practices.md

 The correct approach is not to mandate that all data modeling should be done in dbt with `SQL`.
 Instead seek out the most business critical Power BI datasets and reports.
 Any modeling done in those reports should be upstreamed into the dbt project where it can be properly tested and documented.

-There should be a continuous effort to take and Power Query code written in PBI as transformation code and to upstream it into the data warehouse where the modeling can be tested, documented, reused by others and deployed with confidence
+There should be a continuous effort to take and Power Query code written in PBI as transformation code and to upstream it into the data warehouse where the modeling can be tested, documented, reused by others and deployed with confidence.

 ## Conclusion